 Click the buttons below to download the four applications documents.

 How to apply

 To apply for the role, please download and read the application documents above.
 Then, please email the following to email@example.com with the subject SWITCHBACK MENTOR:

 2. A completed Switchback personal statement form

 3. A completed equalities monitoring form (this will be treated anonymously and separated from your application entirely).

 Join an online information session

-We will also be running two online information sessions on 14th May and 21st May 2021, where you will have the opportunity to virtually meet existing members of the team and talk more about the realities of being a Switchback Mentor.
+We are running regular online information sessions where you will have the opportunity to virtually meet existing members of the team and talk more about the realities of being a Switchback Mentor.

 You can sign up for one of our information sessions by emailing firstname.lastname@example.org with the session you’d like to attend.